 It’s really not that hard to test broadband speed to see if you’re really getting what you’ve paid for

-The really simple shortcut is to head to our in-house Broadband Speed Checker.
+The really simple shortcut is to head to our Broadband Speed Checker.

 It’s worth having an idea of what package you’re on as this will tell you how close your current upload and downloads speeds are to what you have been sold.

 There is an array of choices when it comes to broadband speed, and different technology is used for each.

 - Standard broadband, which is also known as ADSL, has a maximum download speed of 17Mbps (megabits per second).

 - Delivered through copper telephone lines, this is relatively old technology and slow and unreliable in comparison to what else is on the market.